 7.1 Materials requirements that are important to safety must be considered for license renewal of an ISFSI.
-The following types of service are to be considered: normal events and conditions, off-normal events and conditions, and accident-level events and conditions.
+The following types of service are to be considered: normal events and conditions, off-normal events and conditions, and accidentlevel events and conditions.
 Fig. 1 illustrates an analysis logic that might be considered (in accounting for alterations of materials) during a license renewal.
 It begins by asking whether conditions have been other than normal, and if they have not, the user establishes the new initial conditions, which result from normal service conditions.
-When either off-normal or accident conditions had been experienced for a given cask system, the user is referred to appropriate Annex materials in this guide to cover the selected conditions that may require special consideration appropriate to those events Clearly, any action taken due to these events is taken at the time of the event and in Annex A1 the principal factors that affect materials performance in ISFSI service are briefly described under the headings of Temperature, Radiation and Chemical Environment.
+When either off-normal or accident conditions had been experienced for a given cask system, the user is referred to appropriate Annex materials in this guide to cover the selected conditions that may require special consideration appropriate to those events.
+In Annex A1 the principal factors that affect materials performance in ISFSI service are briefly described under the headings of Temperature, Radiation and Chemical Environment.
 The effects of these overall environmental conditions, over time, on the properties of the materials may be important to the performance of the materials.
 For a license renewal, the materials alterations and operational events during the first 20-year storage period are considered along with the original design bases, and future materials requirements for the service conditions of the renewal period.